Primary and Secondary School

 I nearly discouraged myself from applying to university as I knew that at some point in the course, I would have to do presentations.
 I was not confident with public speaking.
 Nevertheless, I did not want what I perceived at the time as a flaw to stop me from progressing.

 At university, I found it extremely hard to copy work from the board.
-There was so much text to write down!
+There was so much information to write down!
 I had to engage in public speaking.
 I wanted to get my first presentation at university over and done with, so I rushed through it.

 My main concern with public speaking was the risk of stammering with my words, and that everyone would be staring at me.
 When I did get lost with my words, I would disguise this by making a joke, diverting the attention away from the fact that I had messed up.

 I decided to have a meeting with a support advisor from my university’s learning support department.
 I discussed my learning difficulties.
 After being referred, I completed a dyslexia assessment.
+As far as I can remember, I did have to pay for the assessment.

 A Creative Mind